Medical School Letter of Intent vs. Letter of Interest in 2026

 Additionally, you can send an update letter to as many schools as you want.
 However, it’s meant for schools that have yet to accept or reject you.
 Only send update letters to schools for whose responses you are still waiting.

 Now, can you send both an update letter and a letter of intent or interest?
 Yes, and the most ideal situation would go like this: You send an update letter to a school, and a few weeks later you receive notice that you’ve been waitlisted.
 A letter of intent or interest is the perfect response to go from the waitlist to the accepted list.
+That said, many admissions experts now recommend combining your updates directly into your letter of intent or interest, rather than sending separate documents.
+This hybrid approach keeps your communication streamlined and gives the admissions committee one strong, comprehensive letter to consider.

 How many letters should I send?

 For the letter of intent, only send one letter to one school.
 Do not send to multiple schools, nor should you bombard any particular school with more than one letter.
 The only one will suffice.
+For letters of interest, you can send them to multiple schools, since they do not carry the same binding implication.

 What if I don’t have any accomplishments?